Praveenkumar99488/Web-development-frontend-/README.md

 # Web-development-frontend-
- web page to calculate LDU factorisation of nxm matrix.
+ web page to calculate LDU factorisation of nxn matrix.